-Cougal Cascades features a lush rainforest walk that leads upstream through Currumbin Valley, passing by multiple waterfalls, cascading swimming holes and epic viewpoints along the way.
+Featuring a lush rainforest walk that leads upstream through Currumbin Valley, passing by multiple waterfalls, cascading swimming holes, and epic viewpoints along the way.

-In this guide, I have included some useful information on how to get to Cougal Cascades, the best time to visit, things to know before you go and what to expect when you’re there!
+In this guide, I have included some useful information on how to get here, the best time to visit, things to know before you go and what to expect when you’re there.

 Cougal Cascades is located in Currumbin Valley at the southern end of the Gold Coast.

-From Surfers Paradise, it’s approximately a 45-minute drive.
-From Coolangatta, the journey takes just 30-minutes to reach Cougal Cascades and Currumbin Waterfalls.
+From Surfers Paradise, it’s approximately a 45-minute drive, and from Coolangatta, the journey takes just 30 minutes to reach Currumbin Valley.

-There is no public transport to access Currumbin Valley and Cougal Cascades, so you will need to have your own vehicle to make the drive out.
+There is no public transport to access Currumbin Valley, so you will need to have your own vehicle to visit.

 The way is clearly signposted, you can simply follow the road to the very end of Currumbin Creek Rd until you come to a dead-end.
-This is where you will find the parking lot and jump-off point for Cougal Cascades.
+This is where you will find the parking lot and jump-off point.

 Currumbin Rock Pools is also located on the same road leading out to Cougal Cascades and it’s definitely worth stopping in here for a swim!

-The road leading out to Cougal Cascades is unbelievably scenic so I urge you not to rush and soak in the nature that surrounds this area.
+The road leading out to Currumbin Valley is unbelievably scenic so I urge you not to rush and soak in the nature that surrounds this area.

-The best time to visit Cougal Cascades is from mid-morning to mid-afternoon when there is plenty of sunshine around to warm up the natural swimming holes and waterfalls.
+The best time to visit is from mid-morning to mid-afternoon when there is plenty of sunshine around to warm up the natural swimming holes and waterfalls.

 The water temperature can be quite cold in the early mornings and late afternoons, just a heads up.

-If you can time your visit to Cougal Cascades for a weekday, chances are you will get to enjoy this epic spot almost completely to yourself with fewer tourists around.
+If you can time your visit for a weekday, chances are you will get to enjoy this epic spot almost completely to yourself with fewer tourists around.

-Cougal Cascades and Currumbin Waterfalls are known to be very popular on weekends so you can expect it to be very busy with many families, bushwalkers and groups of friends hanging out here.
+This location is known to be very popular on weekends so you can expect it to be very busy with many families, bushwalkers, and groups of friends hanging out here.

 RELATED ARTICLE → 3 DAY GOLD COAST ITINERARY

-There are no rubbish bins provided at Cougal Cascades, so if you do have any trash or see any trash around the area, please pick it up, take it home and dispose of it correctly.
+There are no rubbish bins provided, so if you do have any trash or see any trash around the area, please pick it up, take it home and dispose of it correctly.

 There are also toilet facilities and picnic areas with tables and chairs for visitors to use.
-You can find these in the Cougal Cascades parking lot.
+You can find these in the main parking lot.

-When you arrive at Cougal Cascades, there are around a dozen spaces in the parking lot where you can park your car safely, or if there are no available spaces here, it’s also possible to park your car on the edge of the main road near the bridge.
+When you arrive, there are around a dozen spaces in the parking lot where you can park your car safely, or if there are no available spaces here, it’s also possible to park your car on the edge of the main road near the bridge.